 Mistake #1: Trusting Regular Clothes for UV Protection

 It’s a common misconception that all fabrics protect your skin and block UV rays.
 In reality, however, only fabrics rated with an Ultraviolet Protection Factor (UPF) are guaranteed to offer adequate UV blocking protection.
-Look for clothing and accessories featuring a UPF 50+ rating, the highest given, for the comfort of knowing your clothing is blocking over 98% of UV rays.
+Look for clothing and accessories featuring a UPF rating of at least UPF 30 for the comfort of knowing your clothing is blocking enough UV rays.
 The typical cotton t-shirt, for comparison, might only have a UPF 5 rating.

 Mistake #2: Not Using Enough Sunscreen